ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/rest_api_docs.rst

 Batch API is restricted to Indicators and will improve performance when importing large amounts of data.

-NOTE: Document Storage is required to use the Batch API.
+.. note:: Document Storage is required to use the Batch API.

 The Batch Create resource creates a batch entry in the system.
 No batch processing is triggered until the batch input file is uploaded.
 Table 40